Eosinophilic Fasciitis (Shulman Disease, Diffuse Fasciitis with Eosinophilia)

 Characteristic findings on physical examination

 On physical examination, there is an initial symmetric swelling and cutaneous thickening of the extremities.
 These findings progress to peau d’orange with hyperpigmentation, to woody induration and skin tightening.
-A groove sign, or linear depressions following veins within the affected skin, may be present as well (
+A groove sign, or linear depressions following veins within the affected skin, may be present as well (Figure 1).
+Some authors describe skin in the later stages of EF as having a “hidebound” consistency.

 EF classically spares the neck, face and digits.
 Extracutaneous manifestations include joint contractures, carpal tunnel syndrome, and inflammatory arthritis.
 Rare cases may demonstrate unilateral cutaneous thickening, which makes EF more difficult to distinguish from scleroderma variants.